-When people vomit or have diarrhoea, the Norovirus may enter the environment and land on surfaces and equipment.
-It can then be transmitted by contact with contaminated surfaces and objects.
-It can also be passed on by physical contact with an infected person.
+When people vomit or have diarrhoea, the Norovirus enters the environment and lands on surfaces and equipment surrounding.
+The virus can then be transmitted to people by contact with contaminated surfaces and objects.
+It can also be passed on by direct physical contact with an infected person whilst they are having an episode of diarrhoea or vomiting.